Is your legacy infrastructure protected against unplanned downtime?

 So, why choose Linux?
 Here are a few big reasons:

-• Cost: Most Linux distros are free to download and use, which is a big plus for your wallet.
+• Cost: Many Linux distros are free to download and use, and that can be extremely helpful for your budget.

 Disadvantages of Linux Operating Systems